dd86k/alicedbg/README.md

 In this mode, the default option is to spawn a process with a file path.

-To attach to a live process, use the `--pid PID` option, where PID is a Process ID.
+To attach to a live process, use the `--attach PID` option, where PID is a Process ID.

 Examples:
-- Spawn process
-  - Windows: `alicedbg test.exe`
+- Spawn process on Windows: `alicedbg test.exe`
-  - Posix: `alicedbg ./test`
+- Spawn process on Posix: `alicedbg ./test`
-- Attach to process: `alicedbg --pid 3428`
+- Attach to process ID 3428: `alicedbg --attach 3428`

-### Dumper
+### Image Dumper

 To invoke the object dumper, use `--dump PATH`, where PATH is a file path to a binary image.

 Examples:
-- Dump headers: `alicedbg --dump alicedbg.exe`
+- Dump headers: `alicedbg --dump alicedbg`
+- Dump exports: `alicedbg --dump-exports alicedbg.exe`

 ## Documentation

 For information about compilation, internal structures, support, see the repository's Wiki for further information.

+## Contributing

+Currently not looking for contributors, sorry.
+Feel free to provide suggestions regarding contributor management.

 ## License